Price Daniel: Governor

 Daniel was re-elected governor in 1958 by a 7–1 margin over the Republican Edwin S. Mayer (1896–1963), a San Angelo sheep and goats owner who was twice a delegate for Dwight D. Eisenhower at the 1952 and 1956 Republican National Conventions.
 In 1960, Mayer was the only delegate at the national convention who abstained on the nomination of former U.S. Senator Henry Cabot Lodge Jr., of Massachusetts as Richard Nixon's running mate.

 In 1960, Daniel won renomination over Jack Cox, an oil equipment executive from Houston.
-Daniel received 1,637,755 votes (72.8 percent) to Republican William M. Steger of Tyler, who obtained 612,963 ballots (27.2 percent).
+Daniel received 1,637,755 votes (72.8 percent) to 612,963 votes (27.2 percent) for Republican William M. Steger of Tyler.

 In 1961, the legislature passed a 2-cent sales tax, which Daniel allowed to become law without his signature so the state would remain solvent.
 After the passage of the sales tax, Daniel's popularity waned, and he failed at his attempt to be elected to a fourth term in 1962.
 He lost the Democratic nomination to former Navy Secretary John B. Connally Jr.